sciencefidelity/Nova-Dart/Dart.novaextension/README.md

 /usr/local/Caskroom/flutter/2.8.0/flutter/bin/cache/dart-sdk/bin/snapshots
 ```

+Please [open an issue](https://github.com/sciencefidelity/Nova-Dart/issues) and let me know the install paths of other package managers.

+### Caveats

-The extension is not finished and some planned features are not implemented, there are some UI elements and commands that available that will not work.
-This includes Hot Reloading - which is essential to this extension leaving beta.
-Please see these embelishment to the UI as a roadmap to the future of this extension.
-If you find something that dosen't work please feel free to [open an issue](https://github.com/sciencefidelity/Nova-Dart/issues).
+The extension is still in beta, several planned features are not fully implemented, you may find UI elements and commands that do not work.
+If you find something that dosen't work or have a feature request please feel free to [open an issue](https://github.com/sciencefidelity/Nova-Dart/issues).

 ### Credits